 The creative world is full of exciting and rewarding opportunities.
 Did you know, the creative industries contribute over £92billlion (gov.uk DCMS 2017) to the UK economy every year?
 And the fashion and textiles industry is one of the largest sectors in the UK.

 From Prada to Primark, you can choose from a wide range of styles and stores.
 Behind the clothes, there’s a host of staff hard at work – from designers, product developers, garment technologists to buyers, merchandisers and marketing teams.

 With the right teaching and learning opportunities, it’s possible to turn your passion into a rewarding and successful career.

 With a history of delivery expert craft, art and design education for more than 130 years, Buckinghamshire New University is the perfect place to start your creative career.

 We will make sure that you have all the skills you need to start a career in fashion.
 With our focus on craftsmanship and skills, you graduate with a robust understanding of the sector.

-We’re only 30 minutes by train into London, one of the world’s fashion capitals and well known for spawning innovation and talent.
+We’re only 30 minutes by train into London, one of the world’s fashion capitals.

 Our experienced and specialist team of lecturers are experienced designers, current industry practitioners and researchers.